qutech/qtune/README.md

 The qtune package contains tools for the setup of a general optimization program.
 It is originally designed for the automatic fine-tuning of semiconductor spin qubits based on gate defined quantum dots, but applicable to general optimization problems with dependent target parameters.
-An interface to the physical backend must be provided.
-With this backend, control parameters (here assumed to be voltages) are set and target parameters are measured.
+An interface to the physical back-end must be provided.
+With this back-end, control parameters (here assumed to be voltages) are set and target parameters are measured.
 Class names are written **bold** and functions *cursive* throughout the readme.
 UML class diagrams are inserted to show the heritage and dependencies, and UML activity diagrams visualize function calls.